amosproj/amos2023ss03-qachat/README.md

 - [Slackbot](/QAChat/SlackBot/README.md)

 ## About
-*QAChat* evaluates newly developed LLMs for the use in a chatbot.
+*QAChat* evaluates newly developed LLMs to create a chatbot that provides users with accurate, reliable and context-specific answers to their questions - with a focus on accessibility and ease of use.
 The best suited network is trained on provided data that is collected from existing communication and documentation sources.
-The model is available for users to ask questions through a Slack bot integration.
+The model is made available to users through a Slackbot integration, where questions can be asked and answers are provided.

 ## Vision
 *QAchat* envisions an environment in which access to knowledge is just a message away.
 We aim to leverage the rapid advancement in language model technologies to create a seamless interface that enables employees to get their questions answered accurately, quickly, efficiently, and with ease - by a general language model that is trained on specific knowledge.
 Our goal is to provide a simple and convenient point of contact, with an easy-to-use interface that is integrated into widely used communication tools, and to make knowledge accessible to everyone - irrespective of their geographical location, language or technical ability.